The Alternative Workforce is Now Mainstream

 The alternative workforce fulfills a wide range of needs

-As to where to source these workers, the vast majority are still found through staffing firms but online marketplaces such as Upwork, Fiverr, TopTal, and Freelancer.com are growing suppliers of on-demand workers.
-Specialized platforms are also cropping in all sorts of niches, like Kaggle, which focuses on data science professionals and was recently acquired by Google.
-These talent networks now generate upwards of US$2 billion in outsourced activity and employ hundreds of millions of workers worldwide.
+Specialized platforms are also cropping up in all sorts of niches, like Turing, which focuses on senior, pre-vetted engineers and developers.
+Talent networks now generate billions in outsourced activity and employ hundreds of millions of workers worldwide.

 Organizations aren’t leveraging the alternative workforce to its full potential